SmartSpin2K/SS2K-Documentation/compatibility.md

 * Largest diameter of resistance knob
 ![](https://github.com/doudar/SmartSpin2k/blob/master/Hardware/Inserts/Design_Reference_Photos/HMC_top_view.jpg?raw=true)

-The most critical measurement is from the center of your resistance knob to the back of the head tube on your bike.
+The most critical measurement is from the back of the head tube to the center of the resistance knob on your bike.
 Version 2 requires no less than 49mm.
-Anything in excess of 49mm and SS2K will fit your bike.
+Anything in excess of 49mm and SmartSpin2k will fit your bike.